 Skills and Capabilities Related to Employability 8.
 Implement skills learnt on the course within the workplace to develop and implement an inclusive curriculum that promotes the education and wellbeing of children in order to help them achieve, safeguard their welfare and promote equality.
-FDEY2003 9.
-Undertake further training, develop existing skills, and acquire new competences FDEY2004 that will enable students to become aware of personal responsibility and FDEY2005 professional codes of conduct.
-10. Lead, support and work collaboratively with others, demonstrating an FDEY2002 understanding of working effectively in teams with parents, carers and other professionals.
-FDEY2003
+FDEY1002 FDEY1003 FDEY2003 9.
+Undertake further training, develop existing skills, and acquire new competences that will enable students to become aware of personal responsibility and professional codes of conduct.
+FDEY1004 FDEY1005 FDEY2004 FDEY2005 10.
+Lead, support, and work collaboratively with others, demonstrating an understanding of working effectively in teams with parents, carers and other professionals.
+FDEY1004 FDEY1005 FDEY2002 FDEY2003

-Tra Transferable/Key Skills 11 Apply underlying concepts and principles outside the context in which they were first studied, and the application of those principles in a work context.
-FDEY2002

-12. Understand the limits of their knowledge, and how this influences analyses and interpretations based on that knowledge in the field of early years care and education and in a work context.
-FDEY2001 13.
+Trans sferable/Key Skills 11.
+Apply underlying concepts and principles outside the context in which they were first studied, and the application of those principles in a work context.
+FDEY1004 FDEY1005 FDEY2002 12.
+Understand the limits of their knowledge, and how this influences analyses and interpretations based on that knowledge in the field of early years care and education and in a work context.
+FDEY1004 FDEY1005 FDEY2001 13.
 Communicate information, arguments, and analysis, effectively in a variety of forms, to specialist and non-specialist audiences, and deploy key techniques of the discipline effectively in an early years, inter-agency work context.
-FDEY2002 14.
+All modules 14.
 Develop qualities and demonstrate transferable skills necessary for employment and progression to other qualifications requiring the exercise of personal responsibility and decision-making.
-FDEY2004 FDEY2005
+FDEY1004 FDEY1005 FDEY2004 FDEY2005